 You may not add team members after your initial qualification flight attempt.
-Please notify us in writing if you choose to drop team members.
+Please submit an add/drop form if you choose to drop team members.
 All team members who are registered as of the date of the fly-off (regardless of whether they attend the fly-off) will share equally in any prizes awarded to a winning team.
-Under most circumstances, all team members on the final team must have made a contribution to the designing, building, and/or launching of the team's entry.
+All team members on the final team should have contributed to the designing, building, and/or launching of the team's entry.